-- Element D05 Course Title

-- Must provide the Institute of Higher Education's curriculum and course number

-- o E.g., PolSci102

-- Element D07 Course Designation Code

-- o C College in the High School

-- Element D16 Course Level (optional in 2020-21 and required beginning 2021-22)

-- o Course levels do not have grade span, program, or attribute limitations.
+- Element D05 Course Title must provide the Institute of Higher Education's curriculum and course number - o E.g., PolSci102 - Element D07 Course Designation Code must be C College in the High School - Element D16 Course Level (optional in 2020-21 and required beginning 2021-22) codes do not have grade span, program, or attribute limitations.
 Select the value that best aligns with the rigor of the course.